Updated policies 8/20/2024:

 ~Payment~

-Tuition is due before the first lesson of each month.
+Tuition is due before the first of each lesson or semester.
 After the first lesson, a late fee of $10 will be applied.
-Invoices are sent before the first of each month to the email provided.

 Payment options are: